Who may play?

 Competition: High and fairly intense

-Skill Level: Average
+Skill Level: Average and below

 Competition: Competitive but less intense than A league